hightowe/otp/README.md

 Copy otp.conf from this repository to the same path as the otp program or to ~/.otprc and edit it to contain your information.

+# Tab completion for bash
+I find it very nice to have bash tab completion for otp and adding it is easy.
+Just download bash_completion.otp and install it as per the instructions at the top of the file.

 # Tips for obtaining OTP secrets
 Some services/sites will display TOTP secrets that you can just copy and paste,